sbimochan/jira-link-commenter/README.md

-# Jira link commenter
+# Auto link commenter

-This action auto comments in pull request with Jira link to it.
+This action auto comments in pull request with Auto link to it.

 > This tool can be used with other project tracking tools like ClickUp as well.
 Let's explore together!